 - It exits the torch and returns to the cooler as long as the machine is on.

-How hot is a plasma cutter?
-Is it hot than the sun?
+Is a plasma cutter hotter than the sun?

 Although a plasma regulates the amount of heat depending on the metal, a coolant can help tone down the excess heat of a plasma cutter.
 Here you will get 7 plasma cutter tips and tricks.